The Albanese Government’s fossil fuel approvals

 ~9.5 times Australia’s current annual emissions

 In their first term, the Albanese Government approved 27 new coal, oil and gas developments.
-The four new approvals this term brings the total to 31.
+The five new approvals this term brings the total to 32.

 But there are even more projects seeking Federal government approval.
-There are currently 38 further new or expanded coal mines seeking Federal Government approvals, with a potential lifetime production of over 5.7 billion tonnes of product coal – equivalent to more than 14 years of Australia’s current coal production2.
+There are currently 42 further new or expanded coal mines seeking Federal Government approvals, with the potential to release more than 8.7 million tonnes of pollution every year in the 2030’s.
+This is equivalent to more than all Australia’s domestic flights every year (more than 600,000).
 These projects present a substantial risk to achieving both Australia’s climate targets and global goals of keeping warming well below 2ºC.

 Australia’s fossil fuel exports are a globally-significant source of pollution